Living with native wildlife

 What to do if you see a snake

-• You can also call the Victorian Department of Environment, Land, Water and Planning (DELWP) on 136 186 for further advice.
+- You can also call the Victorian Department of Energy, Environment and Climate Action (DEECA) on 136 186 for further advice.